wcj365/healthcare/prep_notes/online_session_04.md

 - Americans tend to value, trust, and rely more on technology
 - We tend to be less concerned about the side effects of technology on culture

-Introducing a book by Neil Postman (late NYU professor) [Technopoly: The Surrender of Culture to Technology](https://en.wikipedia.org/wiki/Technopoly)
+Introducing a 1992 book by Neil Postman (late NYU professor of communication)

+[Technopoly: The Surrender of Culture to Technology](https://en.wikipedia.org/wiki/Technopoly)

 Three phases of technological influence on culture